yihuitham/GA-Project3-FrontEnd/README.md

 - **jsonwebtoken** is a compact, URL-safe means of representing claims to be transferred between two parties.
 - **jwt-decode** is a small browser library that helps decoding the encoded JWTs token.
 - **mongoose** provides a straight-forward, schema-based solution to model the application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

-## User Stories

-Go to ./public/GA_Project3 - User stories.docx of this repository folder.

 ## Accomplishment